-Determine your page count.
+First. determine your page count.
 Even if it’s not your final page count, you’ll want to start with something.
 The .inx file will open with only a single page, which would make for a very short book.
 You’ll want to ensure that you setup your book with an even number of pages.

-Facing Pages is left unchecked by default.
+Facing Pages are left unchecked by default.
 Make sure to check this box- this will display your book as a two page spread, allowing you to view your layout as it will be displayed in it’s final printed form.

 All other options should be left as is.

 When you open the document, you’ll see three sets of rectangles.